 You're writing an essay, and you want a good grade, or at least to make yourself understood.
 How can you make this easier for your reader?Read Article

-Learn how to properly use italics and emphasis in your essay writing
+Learn how to properly use italics and emphasis

 Have you ever found yourself questioning your use of italics in a term paper or essay?
 Does using italicized print worry you to the extent you just avoid italics altogether?
 When is the right time to use italics?
 This article will explain when to use those slanted letters and when it is best to leave them upright.